kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-pipeline.md

 ### Load an Image (Closures)

-``ImagePipeline`` also has a closure-based APIs that supports the same features as an Async/Await-based one.
+``ImagePipeline`` also has a closure-based API that supports the same features as an Async/Await-based one.
 To load an image using closures, use ``ImagePipeline/loadImage(with:queue:progress:completion:)``.

 ```swift
 let task = ImagePipeline.shared.loadImage(